AndreyWeber/fes-react-course-marksboard/README.md

 Marks board application for Front-end Science ReactJS course.

 ## Working application version
 Working version of the application can be found [here](https://andreyweber.github.io/fes-react-course-marksboard-demo/#/totalscore?ssname=react2+hw)

-## Application configuration and URL-parameters
-### Multi-spreadsheets support
+## Multi-spreadsheets support
-Application supports referring multiple Google spreadsheets of predefined structure.
-To refer particular Google spreadsheet from application:
+Application supports referring multiple Google spreadsheet markboards of the same predefined structure.
+It means that students of a particular Front-end Science ReactJS course thread can refer to their own Google spreadsheet marksboard via single application instance.
+To refer particular Google spreadsheet from the application:
-1. It should be added to the application configuration file (see section below) [Useful Links](#useful-links)
+1. It should be added to the application [configuration file](#application-configuration-file)
-2. Spreadsheet name should be provided as URL-parameter
+2. Its name should be provided as [URL-parameter](application-url-parameter(s))

+### Application configuration file

+### Application URL-parameter(s)

 ## GitHub pages pre-deploy steps
 Specific steps required to deploy application of GitHub pages: